-At Roof Life of Oregon, we want to make sure your roof not only beautiful, but healthy as well.
-A healthy roof is key to a healthy home, and ventilation is a big part of that.
+At Roof Life of Oregon, we want to make sure your roof is not only beautiful but healthy as well.
+A healthy roof is the key to a healthy home, and ventilation is a big part of that.
 Balanced ventilation ensures a comfortable temperature, fresh air, and a home free of mold and mildew.

 When your ventilation isn’t balanced and you have stagnant air, your home becomes unhealthy.
 The imbalance could be caused by blocked intakes, or because someone installed a power fan without blocking the can vents.
 So if your upstairs is too hot to sleep in, your heating bills are high, or you’re having premature decay on your roof, you might have some bad ventilation.

 Ventilation is critical for a healthy home.
 Give us a call if you’re experiencing any of the above issues and we’ll get your home back on track.